elementary-Inc/blog/_posts/2020-04-03-hera-updates-for-march-2020.md

 ## Get It

 As always, you can get these updates on elementary OS 5.1 Hera alongside updated translations, bug fixes, and performance improvements by opening AppCenter and hitting **Update All**.

+If you're new to elementary OS or would just like a fresh ISO, these updates are included in the new elementary OS 5.1.3 Hera download on [our homepage](https://elementary.io).